WATCH NOW: Mangalitsa Pigs Are Like Little Sheep

 Q: What do you get when you combine a sheep, a pig, and a dog?

 Well, technically, the Mangalitsa is all pig, but this wooly-coated critter is unique enough in appearance and behavior to have earned itself the nickname "sheep pig" and a reputation for suspiciously dog-like behavior.

-Thanks to Toth, purebred Mangalitsas, sometimes called the Mangalica pig or Mangalitza pig, survived into the 21st century, and today, with heritage breeds being all the rage, the Hungarian pig is making a comeback.
+Thanks to Toth, purebred Mangalitsas -- sometimes called the Mangalica pig or Mangalitza pig -- survived into the 21st century.
+Today, with heritage breeds being all the rage, the Hungarian pig is making a comeback.

 Let's get to the pictures of hairy pigs already!

 Before you haul off and buy a sheep-pig-dog of your very own, hold up.
 Mangalitsas require a lot of room to roam and have free range.
 These wooly pigs are master foragers and need plenty of outdoor space to stay healthy and happy.

 And speaking of healthy, happy pigs, check out these perfectly precious pot-bellies!

 What do you think of these curly hair wonders?
 Let us know in the comments section!

 WATCH NOW: Priscilla and Poppleton Are the Cutest Little Piggies